railsbridge-boston/cookbook/overview-of-roles.md

 * Recruit TAs and review their applications.
 * Select TAs to present mini lectures.
 * Organize TA onboarding sessions and presentation dry-runs.
-* Work with Installfest Expert to ensure TAs knowhow to handle common problems.
 * Serve as the main point of contact for questions about the curriculum.

 ## Sponsorship Coordinator